What’s “NORMAL” when it comes to weddings?

 6. Does Coverage Go Till The End?

-I covered the wedding dancefloor through till the last dance at 1/3 of our weddings this year.
-When I’m working with my clients to decide when to start and end coverage, it’s not always a priority to have the us stay till the end.
+At 1/5 of the weddings this year I was there till the last dance / send off.
+When I’m working with my clients to decide when to start and end coverage, it’s not always a priority to have photography go till the end.

 Are you planning an epic Bon Jovi Last Dance?
 Do you have a sparkler send off planned?
+Hopping in your getaway car?
 Then YES, we’ll want to figure out a way for coverage to go till the end.
-This year I had 2 weddings (both outside of Massachusetts) have sparkler send offs – It.
-Was.
-Amazing.

 7. Practice Shoots